nhsconnect/ITK3-FHIR-eDischarge/pages/test/test_access.md

 tags: [test, access]
 sidebar: foundations_sidebar
 permalink: test_access.html
-summary: "The Access page shows developers and users of the ITK3 Messaging Solution how to access and use the ITK3 Messaging Solution in the test environment"
+summary: "The Access page shows developers and users of the ITK Messaging Solution how to access and use the ITK Messaging Solution in the test environment"
 ---

 {% include important.html content="All phases outlined below are indicative and subject to on-going review." %}